 Are you interested in Spanish, Portuguese and Latin American Studies?

-Founded in 1919, LLC has one of the best-established departments in the UK, offering a wide range of undergraduate and postgraduate programmes, including teaching in Basque, Catalan, Latin American, Portuguese and Spanish studies.
+Founded in 1919, LLC has one of the best-established departments of Spanish, Portuguese and Latin American Studies in the UK.
+We offer a wide range of undergraduate and postgraduate programmes, including teaching and research in Catalan, Latin American, Portuguese and Spanish studies.